You and your spouse were partners.

 Fair is in the eye of the beholder - and it’s often during divorce proceedings where differing opinions on what’s fair really stand out.

-If you’re in a situation where you have to split everything 50-50 because California is a community property state, giving or getting only half of your assets might not meet your own definition of fair.
+No matter what community property rules might be, giving or getting only half of your assets might not meet your own definition of fair.

 To better explain the concept of differing definitions of fair, consider this example of Jim and Rob, two friends who have just completed a vigorous hike up Palomar Mountain and are about to take a break for lunch: